coordinature/coordinature.github.io/development/solutions/earthly/about.md

 ### What is the plan for Earthly?
 - Creating an expert network
 - Earthly Search MVP
--
+- Creating Earthly.ai visual storyteller mvp

 ### What are the challenges?
-- Data collection
+- Data collection on the spot
--
+- Expert network of data interpretation
+- Tokenizing each state & activity

 ### Mangrove project
+1. Mapping out the Area entity
+2. Mapping out the main entities
+3. Monitoring & Experiencing the entities

 ### Timeline
+December: Building our MVP for our Searchtool
-- Setting up a mini testlab in studio
+December - mid January: Setting up a mini testlab in studio
-- Building our MVP for our Searchtool
-- Setting up a ML system for dashboard
+January: Setting up a ML system for dashboard
+January - Februari: Visual & storytelling based on testlab